Young Hubbard in Bellevue.

 Harlan’s appreciation for nature was instilled in him by his family at a very young age.
 The Hubbard family had a deep appreciation for the nature that surrounded them in Bellevue.
 They often camped, hiked, and explored the surrounding counties.
 Harlan, barely old enough to walk, was especially drawn to the Ohio River.

 In 1907, the patriarch of the Hubbard family passed away.
 Though Harlan was only seven at the time, he remembers his father fondly.

 The passing of Frank put the Hubbard family under financial strain.
 Harlan reflects, that the stress affected his newly widowed mother the most.

-Along with providing for the family financially, Frank and Lucian were father figures to Harlan.
+Along with providing for the family financially, Frank and Lucien were father figures to Harlan.
 They guided their younger brother with compassion.

 Both of the older Hubbard boys encouraged Harlan to take up some of their favorite hobbies.
 Lucian, who is affectionately called 'Louie,' instructed his younger brother in athletics and outdoors activities.
 While Frank is credited as being Harlan's first art teacher.

 In 1915, Harlan and his mother left their home in Bellevue for New York City.
 A few years earlier his brothers had moved there to peruse jobs in journalism.

 Even in a bustling city, Harlan lived a solitary life.
 In between attending high school in the Bronx and exploring the music scene with brother Frank, Harlan would "haunt" the more remote locations of the city.
 He was especially attracted to the Harlem River.